etcet/HNES/README.md

 Wayne Larson for hckrnews.com and permission to use code from his extension which displays new comments.

 @jarques for his HN+ extension (https://github.com/jarquesp/Hacker-News--) which was used as a starting point for this project.

+Thanks to Samuel Stern for the inline commenting.